We’ve heard our entire lives that exercise is the key to good health, and that rule is all the more important as we venture into our golden years.

 In most cases, comfort should be your top priority.
 We’ve already discussed how recumbent bikes are far more comfortable than upright bikes, so that’s good, but now it’s time to go a little deeper than that.
 The main feature that’s going to affect the comfort on a recumbent bike is the seat.
 Because of how many different recumbent bike models are on the market today, there are quite a few different shapes and styles when it comes to the seat design.

-Another important factor to consider is the features that are included, and by features I mean things like heart monitors, workout programs, LCD screens, or some other sort of technology that you might be interested in.
+Another important factor to consider is the features that are included, and by features I mean things like heart monitors, pulse monitors, calories burned calculators, weight capacity, BlueTooth connectivity, adjustable pedals, workout programs designed to provide a good work out, apps, LCD screens, or some other sort of technology that you might be interested in.
 With this category, I wouldn’t necessarily say that the best exercise bike for seniors is the one with the most features, because everyone has a different personal preference.
 Some of us hate technology, and others love it.
 What’s important to you might not be important to the next guy or gal, so jot down a list of features you want before you start shopping.
 That way, when you’re comparing models, you can make sure whichever bike you choose has all of the features you’re looking for.

 Because of how popular the exercise bike category is, there are literally hundreds of products to choose from with a very wide price range.
 Bikes typically start around $100 for a more basic setup and can get over $1,000 with all the bells and whistles.
 As you’ve probably learned with all the stuff you’ve bought over the years, you typically get what you pay for.
 However, there are always hidden gems to be found that offer a ton of value for your dollar, and that’s exactly what I looked for when I was choosing the Top 3 Best Exercise Bikes for Seniors.